Aashish-Aryal/Deakin-SIT737/Week-5/readme.md

 Run the docker compose file using the command `docker compose up`.

 ## Step 11
-Log on to localhost using the external ports accessed by both the apps as mentioned in the **docker-compose.yml** file.
+To see both containers are running and can be accessed, log on to localhost using the external ports accessed by both the apps as mentioned in the **docker-compose.yml** file.
 It's 3043 and 3044 in this case.

 ## Step 12
 Get the ip address of one docker container and ping that container from the next container so show that both containers can communicate with each other. <br>